Ortus-Solutions/docker-contentbox/README.md

 * `contentbox_default_*` - All [Contentbox](https://www.ortussolutions.com/products/contentbox) "[Geek Settings](https://contentbox.ortusbooks.com/content/using/system/settings.html)" may be provided as environment variables, prefixed with `contentbox_default_`, allowing granular control of your ContentBox settings.
 * `ORM_SECONDARY_CACHE` - If `true` it will activate the ORM secondary cash to the `ehcache` provider.
 By default it is turned off.
 * `ORM_DIALECT` - You can choose the specific ORM dialect if needed, if not we will try to auto-detect it for you.
-* `HEADLESS=false` - If `true` then this image will not publish an Admin module, just the core, REST and UI modules.
+* `REMOVE_CBADMIN=false` - If `true` then this image will not publish an Admin module, just the core, REST and UI modules.

 In addition, the CommandBox docker image environment variables are also available to use in your container.
 For CommandBox image environment variable options, please read [the description text in `ortussolutions/commandbox`](https://hub.docker.com/r/ortussolutions/commandbox/).
 For additional information on using the CommandBox docker image, see [the initial release blog entry](https://www.ortussolutions.com/blog/commandbox-docker-image-360-released).